RaptorRepack/MSVC/Readme.md

 Important Notes
 ---------------
-- Microsoft Visual C++ Redistributable v3.0.0.0 All In One 64bit/32bit 2023 Update Released.
-- Some Bugs In The Setup Installer Side Banner or Header Image And This Image Bugs Fixing In The Next Upcoming Updates.
-- Not Recommended For Older Versions Windows 10 or Windows 11 Do Not Install This New MSVC Software.
 - Highly Recommended For The Use Latest Versions Windows 10 or Windows 11 To The Install MSVC Software.

 Social Media